 This SSIT Guest Lecture was presented by Prof. Andrew McStay, Bangor University, UK at a Joint Chapter Meeting organised by IEEE UK and Ireland SSIT Chapter and co-hosted by IEEE Pittsburgh SSIT Chapter, Washington DC/Northern Virginia/Baltimore SSIT Chapter, Vancouver Section Joint Chapter and SSIT IST-Africa SIGHT on 27 May 2021.
 Click here to view this Guest Lecture on IEEE.tv

-This Lecture shares thoughts and ethical insights about the social trajectory of technologies that track and interact with human emotion and affective states.
+This Lecture shared thoughts and ethical insights about the social trajectory of technologies that track and interact with human emotion and affective states.